ClaudioDMB/HackerNews/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.

-The goal is to build cleaner, easier more accessible version of [Hacker News](https://news.ycombinator.com/) using the resources from their [API](https://github.com/HackerNews/API).
+The goal is to build a cleaner, easier more accessible version of [Hacker News](https://news.ycombinator.com/) using the resources from their [API](https://github.com/HackerNews/API).

 ## Description
-The application allows users to view posts, filtering them by type.
+The application allows users to view posts and filtering them by type.

 ## Solution approach
-I preferred to use infinites scroll pagination,  to make the UI more user friendly.
+I preferred using infinites scroll pagination,  to make the UI more user friendly.
 Thanks to this pagination approach, users don't have to paginate themselves, but UI will handle it automatically.

-Assuming that the pagination was in charge of front end, I decide to commission to the service all the pagination logic, in order to make the components code readable and dry.
+Assuming that front end was responsible for the pagination, I decided to commission the pagination logic to the service, in order to make the components code readable and dry.
-To do this I create 2 Behaviour subject (pages and postsType), that combined into a combineLatest, listen for changes and then retrieves datas.
+To do this I created 2 Behaviour subject (pages and postsType), that combined into a combineLatest, looked for changes and then retrieved data.
-Because of the infinite scroll feature, i have to made use of scan rxjs operator, that allows me to store previous results and then add the new ones.
+Because of the infinite scroll feature, I had to use scan rxjs operator that allowed me to store previous results and then add the new ones.